tomatsolihull/assignments/README.md

 Some work has not been included because it would take significant effort to collate, contains sensitive information, or contains PII of staff/students.
 Do get in touch if you'd like a redacted copy of anything missing.

 Most of my first year work isn't the greatest, and I'm surprised a lot of it was up-to-snuff.
 My MS Word template wasn't great either.
 I'm a lot prouder of my second year work.
+Despite this, these 43 assignments across 18 units cover all 212 tasks required to achieve D\*D\*D\*.
+This is the highest grade possible, equivalent to 3 A\*s at A-Level.
+This has yet to be formally awarded, however.

 You may also be interested in [how I organized these assignments](https://github.com/tomatsolihull/notion-assignment-tracker/blob/master/README.md) while working on them, using Notion.